md-raz/experiments/TensorFlow-Experiments/readme.md

 This guide assumes you are using the windows x64 version.
 Some code may vary depending on your system.

 Entering the pythong virtual environment (venv) req.
-Python 3.5-3.8 and venv >= 19.0 Check your version number by entering the following into command prompt if in windows.
+Python 3.5-3.8 and venv >= 19.0 Check your version number by entering <code>python3 --version</code> into command prompt if in windows.

-		python3 --version pip3 --version